-Nevertheless, CarbonTracker has several advantages including its longer timespan (2000-2018), greater spatial resolution, and the fact that it models CO2 near ground level, as opposed to OCO-2 which measures the entire air column from the ground up to the satellite.
+Nevertheless, CarbonTracker has its own advantages including its longer timespan (2000-2018), greater spatial resolution, and the fact that it models CO_2 near ground level, as opposed to OCO-2 which measures the entire air column from the ground up to the satellite.
 For the sake of robustness, we replicate our main analyses in Appendix B using Carbon-Tracker rather than OCO-2.
 We use the CarbonTracker product release CT2019B (Jacobson et al. 2020) and the level 1 estimates which correspond to 25m above the Earth's surface.
-To construct CO2 anomalies, we perform a procedure analogous to the one used with the OCO-2 satellite: we take the distance-weighted average of the surrounding four CarbonTracker grids for each PRISM grid to derive PRISM-grid level CO2 exposure, which is then aggregated to the county level using cropland weights from the Cropland Data Layer.
-Figure B2 displays the cross-plot of CO2 anomalies from the OCO-2 satellite and CarbonTracker during the four years (2015-2018) in which the datasets overlap.
+To construct CO_2 anomalies, we perform a procedure analogous to the one used with the OCO-2 satellite: we take the distance-weighted average of the surrounding four CarbonTracker grids for each PRISM grid to derive PRISM-grid level CO_2 exposure, which is then aggregated to the county level using cropland weights from the Cropland Data Layer.
+Figure B2 displays the cross-plot of CO_2 anomalies from the OCO-2 satellite and CarbonTracker during the four years (2015-2018) in which the datasets overlap.
+Most importantly, they have a similar standard deviation, which mitigates the concern that our estimates are upward biased because the variation in observed CO_2 over the entire column (across different heights) in our preferred satellite data could be less than what crops experience on the ground.
+This is not the case.